'I will do whatever it takes to protect the people I work with': Denver restaurant owner adds mass shooting insurance coverage

 "It protects you from the cost of shutting down your business, broken glass, light fixtures.
 It's the physical tangible costs of something so awful," said Bonanno.

-The Bonannos already have a strong mental wellness program in place for its employees.
-Something employees voiced they needed through the pandemic.
+The Bonannos already have a strong mental wellness program in place for their employees.
+That's something employees voiced they needed through the pandemic.
 The mass causality coverage is an additional layer of protection for the business and the people who work there.

 "Societally we should not be here but yes, of course, I will buy the insurance I will do whatever it takes to protect the people that I work with," she said.